tordsta/name-remember/README.md

 ## Terraform setup

-1. run terraform apply
+1. run terraform apply (some errors will occur)
-2. trigger the github actions to build image and deploy to cloud run 3.
+2. trigger the github actions to build image and deploy to cloud run
+3. run terraform apply to create final resources